Arkhan0123/Excel-for-Data-Analysis/Online Store Data Analysis - Excel/README.md

 Objective
-Vrinda store wants to create an annual sales report for 2022.
-SO that, vrinda can understand their customers and grow more sales in 2023.
+An Online store wants to create an annual sales report for 2022.
+SO that, they can understand their customers and grow more sales in 2023.

 Sample Questions for Dashboard